-To report student absences, please call our attendance line before 8:00 AM
+Please call to report any student absences to our attendance line before 8:00 a.m.

 Students are expected to be in attendance each day during the regular academic school year with the exception of excused absences.

 No child will be allowed to leave the school grounds during the school day without the permission of the principal.
 In the event that parents must remove a child from school before the end of classes, a note should be sent to school.
 Parents must come to the office and check in with the school secretary when a child is being picked up prior to the regular dismissal time.

 For Winkelman students only: If a child is going home other than the usual way (such as going to a friend’s house), a note must be sent to school.
 If someone other than a parent or designated driver will be picking up a child, a note must be sent to school and the person picking up may be asked to show identification.

 It is essential for children to attend school regularly in order to obtain maximum benefit from instruction.
 It is the responsibility of the parents or guardians to see to it that their children are in school and are on time.
 Students arriving late not only miss their own valuable instruction time, but also disrupt the learning of others.

 If for any reason, a child must be absent from school, parents should call:

 • Winkelman School at 847-729-5650 Press 5 before 8 a.m.

 If the parent or guardian has not called the school before classes begin, the office assistant will make a reasonable attempt to contact the parent/guardian within two hours of the first class.
 It is the responsibility of the student and/or parent/guardian to initiate make-up procedures for missed school work with the teacher.
 All make-up work shall be completed within a reasonable time following the absence.